kubrickfr/avsc-wiki/API.md

 ### `server.activeChannels()`

-Returns a copy of the server's active listeners.
+Returns a copy of the server's active channels.

-### `server.service`

-Returns the server's service.

 ### `server.onMessage(name, handler)`